 There is nothing worse than getting a skin rash from the wood you are carving.
 This website provides a database of wood types and includes known health risks.

-Some wood may not be a good choice for carving spoons or other kitchen utensils because it is toxic to humans.
+Certain types may not be the best wood for wood carving spoons or other kitchen utensils because it is toxic to humans.

 For example, cedar is a beautiful wood but some species (e.g., Australian Red Center) can cause stomach cramps.
 This database provides common reactions, areas affected, and potency of many species of wood.

 Speaking of cedar, it has a strong odor that may not appeal to everyone.
 Check the databases above to learn more about wood and odors.
 Basswood generally does not have an offensive odor.